getcarina/getcarina.com/_posts/2015-10-30-news-and-networking.md

 $>
 ```

-So I ```docker kill 0ab6d34ec3ef``` which removes the insecure Redis container, and do a simple telnet to confirm it's no longer exposed on the swarm host:
+So I ```docker kill 0ab6d34ec3ef``` which removes the Redis container, and do a simple telnet to confirm it's no longer exposed on the swarm host:

 ```
 $> telnet 104.130.22.185 6379